 If you want to block your room out, you can either use a plain screen or material for a plain background or use a green screen to remove the background during editing.

 In the above screenshot for a video I created, I bought a cheap green/blue screen (it is green on the other side) to use as the background.
-I was going to use it to remove the background and replace it with something else in editing, but I decided I liked the bright blue background.
+I was going to use it to remove the background and replace it with something else in editing, but I decided I liked the bright blue background (this is an example of how to find ways to stand out from the crowd and make your videos look different).

 A green/blue screen like this one (link to Amazon) works well for guitar videos.
 It folds up into a fairly small package and allows you to record your videos wherever you want.